jasmincaba/ND_Programming_for_Data_Science_with_Python/README.md

 Introduction to SQL
 Learn SQL fundamentals such as JOINs, Aggregations, and Subqueries.
 Learn how to use SQL to answer complex business problems.

+Introduction to Python Programming
+Learn Python programming fundamentals such as data structures, variables, loops, and functions.
+Learn to work with data using libraries like NumPy and Pandas.